 Granted there are advantages to working as a freelancer.
 First, I can ignore a lot of the office politics and backstabbing.
 After a particularly draining shift I know when I walk out the door I my not have to return for several weeks.
 I don’t have to get involved in boring meetings and training sessions.
 No one sees me as a threat and I can acknowledge that this is not my only job when things go poorly.

 People seem amazed that I could possibly have a busy schedule without the ball and chain of a full-time job.
 Being both a mother and father to my children takes time.
 I have a daughter who just started college and needs a lot of phone consultations and hand holding.
 My son needs to be driven to practices and tournaments.
 And if either child needs help with school work I need to learn the subject and become his tutor.
 Meals still need preparing since there is less money for takeout, ready made and restaurants.
-Laundry still needs to be washed and since I can’t afford the cleaners I have the ironing and hand-washing the dry cleaning.
+Laundry still needs to be washed and since I can’t afford the dry cleaners I have the ironing and hand-washing.
 Since I only can afford to get my yard mowed twice a month there’s still a lot of maintenance to maintaining two acres of land and gardens.
 Paying bills takes longer.
 I have to figure out which bills I must pay immediately or can delay every month.
 Forget household help or hiring tradesmen.
-YouTube has taught me how to plaster a wall, grout tile and unclog a toilet, repair lamps, the vacuum and the garage opener.
+YouTube has taught me how to plaster a wall, grout tile and unclog a toilet, repair lamps, the vacuum and the garage door opener.
 Shopping takes longer.
 I can’t just order what I need on the internet or buy at the store.
 I research items to make sure I’m getting the lowest price.
 And sometimes I have to go to several stores to get the sale prices.
-I also sell my kids have outgrown clothing on eBay.
+I also sell my kids outgrown clothing on eBay.
 On top of all of this, I have to stay current in my field, know what’s going on and teach myself new technology.

 The next time you think of quitting your nine to five job and freelancing think twice.
 It may not be as relaxing as it looks.
 I’m are always looking for the next gig and worrying about money.